 Let’s go over the main differences between both.

 First of all, the years required to get one and to get the other.
-For the permanent residency, you just need 5 years of residence in the country; whereas to obtain the Spanish citizenship you need to have lived in Spain for 10 years.
-Bear in mind that some individuals from certain countries do require less than 10 years if there is any treatment between both countries.
+For the long term residency, you only need five years of continuous residence in the country.
+Whereas to obtain Spanish citizenship, you generally need to have lived in Spain for 10 years.

 Nevertheless, getting the Spanish nationality offers some benefits.

-Even though to obtain it you will have to reject your current nationality, you will enjoy the same political rights as any other Spanish citizen.
+Although to obtain it you will have to reject your current nationality, you will enjoy the same political rights as any other Spanish citizen.
 This means that you will be able to vote in the country.

-Get your PR with us!
+Get your permanent residency with us!

-Would you like our immigration lawyer team to help you out with the application procedure?
+So, would you like our immigration lawyer team to help you out with the application procedure?
 Then do not hesitate to contact us!

-Book a consultation with one of our lawyers and solve all your doubts:
+Book a consultation with one of our lawyers and we’ll answer all your questions:

 Renové mi residencia familiar después de 5 años y recibí una carta de notificación del desconocido el 1 de julio con la aprobación de la renovación para poder presentar mi solicitud Ex-17 y emitir mi nueva tarjeta.
 Ya tengo una cita el 30 de julio en Comeeria, el tema es que tengo que viajar a mi país y regreso el 8 de agosto.
 Puedo retrasar mi nombramiento a agosto, pero habría superado el límite máximo de 30. días que se indican en la última notificación “En el plazo de UN MES, desde la presente notificación, el/la interesado/a deberá solicitar la nueva tarjeta de identidad de extranjero (TIE) en la Comisaría de Policía que corresponda a su domicilio”